Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Limitations

 \section{Limitations}

-While region-adaptive early upsampling is broadly applicable to diffusion transformer models, the Noise-Timestep rescheduling with Distribution Matching (NT-DM) is tailored specifically for flow-matching-based models.
-Its effectiveness in other generative frameworks, such as score-based or DDIM-style diffusion, remains unverified.
-Moreover, generalization to other architectures or modalities (e.g., audio or 3D) remains unexplored, and further investigation is required to extend the applicability of RALU beyond current T2I generation.
+While region-adaptive early upsampling is broadly applicable to diffusion transformers (DiTs), the Noise-Timestep Matching (NT-Matching) component is tailored specifically for flow-matching–based architectures.
+Moreover, our method is evaluated only on DiTs; its applicability to other generative backbones, such as diffusion U-Net, remains unverified.
+Consequently, the generality of NT-Matching beyond flow-matching DiTs has yet to be established.